 What do you notice after doing this practice?
-Research shows that you can actually shift a bad mood with an avalanche of appreciation.
+Research shows that you can shift a bad mood, simply with an avalanche of appreciation.

-You can use small variations on this practice all day long to shift your mood, any time.
+You can use small variations on this practice all day long to upgrade your mood, any time.

 1. Throughout your day, stop, breathe deeply and express gratitude for life having brought you to this moment.
-Notice this doesn't take
+Notice that this doesn't

-any extra time at all out of your day.
+take any extra time at all out of your day.
 All it takes is for you to notice the abundance of blessings.
-What if that moment happens to be a hard one?
+What if that moment happens to be a hard

 shifts, so instead of feeling annoyed at your child's jacket on the floor, you're grateful that your child came into your life.)

 2. Thank the people throughout your day who ring up your groceries, serve your coffee, take care of your children, and keep the park clean.

 We live in a web of interdependence.
 Our gratitude for those connections feeds our own hearts as well.

 3. Every night before you go to sleep, write down at least three things you're grateful for.
 (Repetition allowed.)
 Research shows that

 people who do this get happier almost immediately, and stay happier for as long as they continue this practice.
 If you've had a hard time with your